Friday, June 24, 2016

 I looked down at the fast flowing South Fork of the American River, our kayaks and then to one of my two crumpled up wet suits I was handing him.
-The full neoprene suit would be warm on that a day, however the water was even colder.
+The full neoprene wet suit would be warm on that day, however, the water was even colder.

 "It's pretty cold, " I said, "That water was snow a few weeks ago."

-Most off, he also hadn't paddled in over three years.
+He also hadn't paddled in over three years.
 That's not to say he hasn't been on water most of the time.
-He was on leave from the U.S. NAVY and just back from deployment.
-I joked with that he needs a bumper sticker saying "My Other Boat is the USS Arlington."
+He was on leave from the U.S. NAVY and just back from a deployment.
+I joked with that he needed a bumper sticker saying "My Other Boat is the USS Arlington."